caferyukseloglu/Python-Chat-App/README.md

 if not PORT: ### If there is none you can use basic port which i declared here.
     PORT = 1234
 ```
+## License

+This project is licensed under the GPLV3 License - see the [LICENSE](LICENSE) file for details

 ## Authors

 * **Cafer Yükseloğlu** - *Initial work* - [cfr.yksl](https://github.com/samuhay/)